codess-aus/PL-900/Bus_value.md

 You can use Dataverse to store your data in a set of standard or custom tables used by business applications.
 But if the third-party application uses SQL Server to store the data, then you do not need to replicate this data in Dataverse to create the sales dashboard.

+You should use Microsoft Dataverse to create tables for data.
+Dataverse is a data store that provides data and services to apps such as Power Apps and model-driven apps.
+Dataverse contains a set of standard tables that you can extend by creating your own tables, columns, and relationships to meet your business requirements.

 **AppSource third-party app**.
 You can use AppSource as an online store for business applications.
 You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
 But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.

+**Al Builder** is a tool for creating models such as prediction and classification that you can use in your Power Apps and Flows.